 If you haven't received said notification but would still like to check for your own peace of mind, you can do so within Android Messages' settings.
 At the top, you'll find a sub-menu labeled Chat settings.
 Tap it, and you'll be able to see whether or not your device is supported.
 If it is, you should be able to simply toggle it on and get connected.
 This menu also contains other settings, to enable or disable aspects like read receipts and typing indicators.

 What about iPhones?

 However, Apple is reportedly turning the corner on enabling RCS.
-The GSMA consortium of mobile carriers has apparently begun talks with Apple to bring RCS Universal Profile to its products, according to a slide from a presentation that surfaced on Reddit in early January.
+The GSMA consortium of mobile carriers has apparently begun talks with Apple to bring RCS Universal Profile to its products, according to a slide from a presentation that surfaced on Reddit in early 2019.